Arslantepe: Early swords and metal trade

 These weapons have a total length of 45 to 60 cm which suggests their description as either short swords or long daggers.

 These discoveries were made back in the 1980s.
 They belong to the local phase VI A. Also, 12 spearheads were found.
+These objects were dated to the period VI A (3400-3200 BC).
+Phase VI A at Arslantepe ended in destruction—the city was burned.